Brand building ‘good karma’; performance marketing reaps its benefits: Sandeep Walunj

 Convenience-based communication in this sector does a disservice to customers by equating ease of use with investment success.
 A convenient app interface doesn’t guarantee better investment outcomes; what truly matters is the quality of advice and research provided.”

-Complementing his comments, Walunj amusingly said, “Platforms with a good app and a great social persona—I do not see them not as competitors but as lead generators.
+Complementing his comments, Walunj amusingly said, “Platforms with only a good app and a great social persona—we see them not as competitors but as lead generators.
 They produce dissatisfied customers because of their lack of guidance and their customers eventually come to us.
 We’re happy they’re spending their investors’ money, as it ultimately benefits us.
 Far from being worried, we welcome the opportunity to gain new clients through their efforts.”

 Motilal Oswal AMC’s #MeriTarafSe Diwali campaign